ufal/clir/NOTES.md

 * nku be: 2016-2020
 * nku cs: 2019-2013 asi, bude to do 2011 až se to dopřeloži a doindexuje

+## solr setup

+    # solr root directory
+    cd solr-8.4.1

+    # create dir with configs (for each node)
+    mkdir -p example/cloud/node1/solr/
+    cp server/solr/solr.xml server/solr/zoo.cfg example/cloud/node1/solr/

+    # start node at port 8971
+    bin/solr start -V -cloud -p 8971 -s example/cloud/node1/solr
+    # this also starts zookeeper at port+1000
+    # for further nodes you need to specify it
+    bin/solr start -V -cloud -p 8972 -s example/cloud/node2/solr -z localhost:9971

+    # create a collection called eurosaiall
+    bin/solr create -V -p 8971 -c eurosaiall -d sample_techproducts_configs -s 4 -rf 4
+    # sample_techproducts_configs is a config which seems to work...
+    # s and rf are some parameters that should help with loadbalancing or what...

+    # index data by solr
+    bin/post -p 8971 -c eurosaiall ../data/data_??/source_??/nku_??/????/*txt
+    # it can also index other types of files, and also structured files in XML or JSON or CSV...
+    # I am not using any of these capabilities at the moment
+    # (but it would make sense to store the metadata somehow so that solr uses them directly)
+    # Currently I do create *.meta files with metadata, but I only use them in
+    # my scripts, I do not give them to solr

+## solr management

+    # stop all nodes
+    bin/solr stop -all

+    # start them again identically to before, e.g.
+    bin/solr start -V -cloud -p 8972 -s example/cloud/node2/solr -z localhost:9971

+    # delete a created collection
+    bin/solr delete -c techproducts

 ## solr search